 “Raise your hand if you want a dab!”

 Hands shot up for a free hit of cannabis concentrate on the Montalbán Theatre’s rooftop in Hollywood ahead of Sunday’s screening of “The Empire Strikes Back.”
 Other people smoked joints and ate edibles as they made the rounds at weed brands’ booths, ordered gourmet sandwiches, and swayed along to a DJ’s reggae remixes.
 At long last: a movie theater where you can smoke weed!

-That’s finally changing, particularly in Los Angeles, where a growing, but still very small number of movie screenings are loudly making weed a central part of the experience.
-A complex legal landscape, arduous regulations, and still-lingering stigma means that pioneers like Rico Montanez and James Jordan, organizers of the weekly Cannabis & Movies Club at the Montalbán, need to employ a lot of ingenuity and patience to pull it off.
+That’s finally changing, particularly in Los Angeles, where a growing, but still very small number of movie screenings are making weed a central part of the experience.
+A complex legal landscape, arduous regulations, and still-lingering stigma mean that pioneers like Rico Montanez and James Jordan, organizers of the weekly Cannabis & Movies Club at the Montalbán, need to employ a lot of ingenuity and patience to pull it off.

 There are plenty of one-off cannabis-themed events in Los Angeles, including movie nights.
-However, these are a part of the city’s underground landscape of unpermitted raves and pop-up art shows, the kinds that rise and fall over the course of 24 hours and avoid officials’ eyes in a grid of warehouses.
+However, these are part of the city’s underground landscape of unpermitted raves and pop-up art shows, the kinds that rise and fall over the course of 24 hours and avoid officials’ eyes in a grid of warehouses.
 Other events, like the marijuana-themed shorts festival THC Cinema in Sherman Oaks, cheekily tell patrons to “come prepared” as no smoking is allowed on site.